bananana/dotfiles/README.md

 <h3 id="configs-tmux">tmux</h3>

 A basic tmux config with some vim-like custom key assignments.
-The status line is off by default, I think it's redundant and just takes up space.
-If you need a list of available windows do `<prefix> + w`.
+The status line is off by default.

 <h4 id="configs-tmux-bindings">Custom key bindings</h4>